El Shafee Elsheikh: Terrorist activity

+Wife

+When Elsheikh moved to Syria, he travelled there with a second wife.
+His Canadian wife Dure Ahmed moved there to join them, where she then had children with Elsheikh.
+Ahmed was repatriated to Canada from Syria in April 2023, after joining a court case against the Government of Canada demanding that Canadian wives and children of ISIS terrorists be brought home.
+She was arrested upon her arrival, then released with strict bail conditions, facing further conditions and possible charges under a terrorism peace bond at hearings in October 2023.

 Prosecution

-The Independent reported that the United Kingdom government was considering agreeing that Kotey and Elsheikh could be transferred to the Guantanamo detention camps.
+The Independent reported that the United Kingdom government was considering agreeing that Kotey and Elsheikh could be transferred to the Guantanamo Bay detention camp.
 Detention in Guantanamo could be indefinite detention, without charge, if transferred to US custody.
-For a civilian trial, they would likely be detained at the Supermax prison in Florence, Colorado, if they were convicted.
+For a civilian trial, it was anticipated that they would be incarcerated at the Supermax prison in Florence, Colorado, if they were convicted.

-Another option under consideration is trial at the International Court in The Hague.
+Another option under consideration was trial at the International Court in The Hague.
 According to The Independent, the UK government would first strip Kotey and Elsheikh of UK citizenship, prior to agreeing to transfer to The Hague.

 The Guardian quoted Tobias Ellwood, the UK Minister of Defence, who argued that transfer to Guantanamo was inappropriate.
-In a face-to-face interview with Jenan Moussa of Al Aan TV in Kobanî, Syria, at the beginning of April 2018 Elsheikh said he was interviewed by US and SDF officials, but not by UK officials.
+In a face-to-face interview with Jenan Moussa of Al Aan TV in Kobanî, Syria, at the beginning of April 2018, Elsheikh said he was interviewed by US and SDF officials, but not by UK officials.

 On 7 October 2020, Elsheikh and Alexanda Kotey were brought to the United States to face charges of beheading western hostages.
-Elsheikh denied being a member of "the Beatles" but admitted joining the ISIL terrorist group.
+Elsheikh denied being a member of "the Beatles" but admitted joining the IS terrorist group.
 On 14 April 2022, after a three week trial, he was found guilty of lethal hostage taking and conspiracy to commit murder and on 19 August 2022, was sentenced to eight life sentences without the possibility of parole.
-Elsheikh plans to appeal his conviction.
+Elsheikh immediately confirmed his intention to appeal his conviction.

 On 24 September 2022, Elsheikh was transferred into the custody of the Federal Bureau of Prisons and designated to United States Penitentiary, Florence High.
-Some members of the victims of family expressed disappointment in the Bureau of Prisons for designating Elsheikh and Kotey to high-security penitentiaries instead of the federal supermax ADX Florence.
-David Spencer of the Center for Crime Prevention slammed the decision claiming it was a "soft" punishment for the actions of Elsheikh and Kotey.
-On March 3, 2023, Elsheikh was transferred from USP Florence - High to ADX Florence.
+Some members of the victims of family expressed disappointment in the Bureau of Prisons for designating Elsheikh and Kotey to merely high-security penitentiaries instead of the federal supermax ADX Florence.
+David Spencer of the Center for Crime Prevention slammed the decision, claiming it was a "soft" punishment for the actions of Elsheikh and Kotey.
+On 3 March 2023, Elsheikh was transferred from Florence High to the adjacent ADX Florence.
+In August 2025, Elsheikh asked to be transferred to the United Kingdom, after Sebastian Gorka, U.S. Deputy Assistant to the President, called for foreign IS-affiliates in United States custody to be returned to their countries of origin.
+Robert Jenrick, Shadow Secretary of State for Justice, stated that the UK would not oblige the request since Elsheikh was no longer a British citizen and that a repatriation would have to go through Sudanese authorities.